hareeshbabu82ns/drik-panchanga/README.md

 Also includes computation of sunrise, sunset, moonrise and moonset.

+Included in the CLI version (not yet in GUI):
+* Instantaneous planetary positions, including Lagna (Ascendant)
+* Rahu Kala, Yamaganda Kala, Gulika Kala
+* Abhijit muhurta and Durmuhurtams

 By default, the month type is Amavasyanta (new moon to new moon) which is most prominent type of calendar used in South India.